2026 Tennessee House of Representatives election: District 32

 The 32nd district is located in East Tennessee and consists of most of Roane County and a small part of northeastern Loudon County.
 The district includes most of Lenoir City, all of Kingston, Harriman, and Rockwood, and the Roane County portion of Oak Ridge.
 Additionally, district is home to Oak Ridge National Laboratory.
-Incumbent Republican Monty Fritts has represented the district since 2023.
+Incumbent Republican Monty Fritts had represented the district since 2023.
+Fritts announced that he will not seek re-election and is retiring to run for governor.